Ethan00Si/KuaiSAR/README.md

-# KuaiSAR: An Unified Search and Recommendation Dataset
+# KuaiSAR: A Unified Search and Recommendation Dataset

 [![LICENSE](https://img.shields.io/badge/license-CC%20BY--SA%204.0-green)](https://github.com/chongminggao/KuaiRand/blob/main/LICENSE)

-*KuaiSAR* is unified search and recommendation dataset collected from the genuine user behavior logs of the short-video mobile app, [Kuaishou (快手)](https://www.kuaishou.com/en).
+*KuaiSAR* is a unified search and recommendation dataset collected from the genuine user behavior logs of the short-video mobile app, [Kuaishou (快手)](https://www.kuaishou.com/en), a leading short-video app in China with over 300 million daily active users.
 **It is the first dataset which records genuine user behaviors, the occurrence of each interaction within either search or recommendation service, and the users' transitions between the two services!**
 <!-- *KuaiRand* is an unbiased sequential recommendation dataset collected from the recommendation logs of the video-sharing mobile app, [Kuaishou (快手)](https://www.kuaishou.com/cn).  **It is the first recommendation dataset with millions of  intervened interactions of randomly exposed items inserted in the standard recommendation feeds!**  -->